apigeecs/apigee-migrate-tool/README.md

   - app Keys
   - KVMs (org and env)

-Note that if the target organization does not have monetization enabled, companies and company apps will be automatically converted to developers and developer apps.
-The ``--use-companies`` option may be used to force companies and company apps to be created anyway.
+Note that companies and company apps will only be exported if the source organization supports monetization.
+If the target organization does not have monetization enabled, companies and company apps will be automatically converted to developers and developer apps.
+The ``--use-companies`` option may be used to force the processing of companies and company apps when exporting, importing and deleting.

 ## Data not migrated